terenkur/terrenkur/README.md

 Use the “New Roulette” button on the `/archive` page to open `/new-poll` and build a new roulette.
 The builder is visible only to moderator accounts.
 When confirming, moderators can choose whether the existing roulette is archived.

+### Music queue playback

+- Channel point redemptions with `MUSIC_REWARD_ID` now create entries in the `music_queue` table together with the resolved title and thumbnail.
+- Moderators can open `/music-queue` to see the current track, upcoming requests and control playback in a YouTube embed.
+The page listens for live updates via `GET /api/music-queue/events` and only allows one active item at a time.
+- The backend exposes endpoints to mark tracks as started, completed or skipped.
+A moderator-facing confirmation message is sent in chat so redeemers know their request entered the queue.
+- Add the playback page URL to your moderator bookmarks – the navigation will only show it after logging in with a moderator account.
+- If you want the Twitch chat acknowledgement, map `SB_CHAT_REWARD_MUSIC_ENQUEUED` in Streamer.bot to a chat action that posts the confirmation message.

 ## Deployment

 - **Render**: Create a new Web Service, set Node 18, and point it to the